Pinoy Idol

 Pinoy Idol is a 2008 Philippine television interactive reality competition show broadcast by GMA Network.
-Created and developed by FremantleMedia and 19 Entertainment, the program is a franchise of Pop Idol created by British entertainment executive Simon Fuller, the show is the second incarnation of Philippine Idol.
+Created and developed by FremantleMedia and 19 Entertainment, the program is a franchise of Pop Idol created by Simon Fuller, the show is the second incarnation of Philippine Idol.

 Hosted by Raymond Gutierrez, with Ogie Alcasid (singer, songwriter, and record producer), Jolina Magdangal (singer and actress), and Wyngard Tracy (retired talent manager) as judges, it premiered on April 4, 2008.
 The show concluded on August 17, 2008, with a total of 37 episodes.

 Development

 ABC 5 had previously announced that they are considering producing a second season of the show.
 However, many reports claim that ABC management was slowly abandoning that plan.
 Sources claimed that ABC incurred heavy losses in the previous season, primarily because of the low number of advertisement slots despite being a widely followed show.
 ABC asserted that it was still under negotiation with FremantleMedia about the second season and had earmarked Asian Idol as its "big launch", although there was a possibility that GMA was negotiating about Idol as well since the network already had local versions of Celebrity Duets and Are You Smarter Than A 5th Grader?—both FremantleMedia franchises.

 After several negotiations, FremantleMedia had officially decided to move and to have the second season aired on GMA Network, which premiered on April 5, 2008.
 FremantleMedia's representative Geraldine Bravo said that it is "very fortunate" to find a new partner, while GMA Network's Senior Vice President for Entertainment Wilma Galvante added that both parties have agreed that the network "has the experience, the resources, and the people to mount talent-search programs".